-Genomic DNA was extracted from fresh leaves using the Plant Genomic DNA Kit (Biofit, Chengdu, Immature seeds (25 days post-anthesis) were collected and ground to a fine powder in liquid China).
-Total RNA was extracted from the ground material using the MiniBEST Universal RNA nitrogen.
-Extraction Kit with DNase (TaKaRa, Dalian, China).
+Genomic DNA was extracted from fresh leaves using the Plant Genomic DNA Kit (Biofit, Chengdu, China).
+Immature seeds (25 days post-anthesis) were collected and ground to a fine powder in liquid nitrogen.
+Total RNA was extracted from the ground material using the MiniBEST Universal RNA Extraction Kit with DNase (TaKaRa, Dalian, China).
 The RNA concentration was determined using a NanoDrop One Spectrophotometer (Thermo Fisher Scientific, Waltham, MA).
 The RNA samples were reverse transcribed using the Prime ScriptTM First Strand cDNA Synthesis Kit (TaKaRa).
 A primer pair (F1: 5'-ATGGCTAAGCGGCTGGTCCTCTTTG-3' and R1: 5'-CTATCACTGGCTAGCCGACAATGCG-3') was designed and used to amplify the full Dy10 coding sequence (CDS) (Wang et al. 2021a).
-The PCR mixtures consisted of 100 ng genomic DNA or cDNA template, 100 μM each dNTP, 1.5 mM Mg2+, 4 pmol each primer, 0.75 U high-fidelity LA Tag polymerase (Takara), and 2.5 μL 10 × buffer.
-The PCR amplification was conducted in an Applied BiosystemsTM VeritiTM PCR instrument (Thermo Fisher Scientific), with the following program: 94 °C for 5 min; 35 cycles of 94°C for 45 s, 61°C for 30 s, and 72°C for 2 min; 72°C for 12 min.
+The 25 μL PCR mixtures consisted of 100 ng genomic DNA or cDNA template, 2.5 nmol each dNTP, 37.5 nmol Mg2+, 4 pmol each primer, 0.75 U high-fidelity LA Tag polymerase (TaKaRa), and 2.5 μL of 10× buffer.
+The PCR amplification was conducted in an Applied BiosystemsTM VeritiTM PCR instrument (Thermo Fisher Scientific), with the following program: 94°C for 5 min; 35 cycles of 94°C for 45 s, 61°C for 30 s, and 72°C for 2 min; and 72°C for 12 min.
 The PCR products were separated on 1.0% agarose gels.
-The expected PCR fragments were purified and inserted into the pMD19-T vector (Takara) according to the manufacturer's instructions.
+The expected PCR fragments were purified and inserted into the pMD19-T vector (TaKaRa) according to the manufacturer's instructions.
 The recombinant plasmids in the positive colonies were sequenced by Tsingke Biotechnology (Chengdu, China).
 All experiments were independently repeated at least three times.